- RC COVID-19 Updates and Policy Changes

 If the quality of the course work, honors thesis, and any other program-specific requirements justify the awarding of graduation with Honors in the view of the faculty readers, the student’s name and the level of the award to be received will be sent by the principal thesis advisor to the STP major advisor and the RC’s Academic Services Office, at which time the information will be forwarded to the University Recorder’s Office for posting on the final transcript and on the diploma.

-Social Theory and Practice Faculty and Their Interests
+Social Theory & Practice Faculty and their Research Interests

-David Burkam schooling; gender, race, and social inequities in educational access; research methods; statistics
+David Burkam schooling; gender, race & social inequities in educational access; research methods; statistics

-Sueann Caulfield Latin American history, emphasis on Brazil; gender, sexuality, and human rights
+Sueann Caulfield Latin American & Brazilian history; gender, sexuality & human rights

-Angela Dillard American and African American intellectual and political history; critical race theory; religious studies; social movement history and theory; conservative thought.
+Angela Dillard American & African-American intellectual & political history; critical race theory; religious studies; social movement history & theory; conservative thought

-Leila Kawar legal theory and culture; migration and citizenship; comparative social policy
+Leila Kawar legal theory & culture; migration & citizenship; comparative social policy

-Ashley Lucas arts practice and incarceration; theatre for social change; impact of incarceration on families; Latina/o Studies; comparative ethic studies
+Ashley Lucas arts practice & incarceration; theatre for social change; impact of incarceration on families; Latina/o Studies; comparative ethic studies

 Jennifer Myers developmental psychology; early adult development; impact of illness on development

-Becca Pickus critical pedagogies; racial justice; restorative justice and incarceration; grief, loss, and trauma; trauma-responsive practices
+Becca Pickus critical pedagogies; racial justice; restorative justice & incarceration; grief, loss & trauma; trauma-responsive practices

-Ian Robinson comparative and international political economy; unions and labor movements; organizing for social justice; ethical consumption; worker rights and trade policy; neoliberal and alternative models of North American integration; Mexican labor migration; the situation of Mexican workers in the U.S. economy; political struggles in Mexico; the corporatization of higher education; the pedagogy of experiential and community service learning
+Ian Robinson comparative & international political economy; unions & labor movements; organizing for social justice; trade policy & alternative models of North American integration; Mexican labor migration; experiential & community service learning

-Teresa Sanchez-Snell Spanish language-based Internships; service learning within the Latino community; study of Latino experiences in the United States
+Teresa Sanchez-Snell Spanish language-based Internships; service learning within the Latinx community; study of Latinx experiences in the United States

-Heather Thompson justice; crime; prisons; cities; Detroit; labor; policing
+Heather Thompson American history; crime & justice; policing; prisons; labor; Detroit

-David Turnley using Documentary Photography as a means to address issues of social justice and the marginalized, and current events
+David Turnley using documentary photography to address issues of social justice, marginalization & current events

-Stephen Ward African-American history; the Black Power Movement; community-based political activism; urban studies; Detroit
+Stephen Ward African-American history; Black Power Movement; community-based political activism; urban studies; Detroit